Why you need a data-driven approach to your Employer Branding

 Get closer to the talent

-It is important to know where and how talent find information on employers.
+It is important to know where and how talent finds information on employers.
 In addition to understanding what talent is looking for in terms of ideal employers, this has consequences for how you communicate.
 Incorporating data with your messaging is crucial to stay ahead of the competition.
 Think about using richer and wider content that is employee-driven and story-led.

 Online opportunities to learn and grow

 Our research indicates that the younger generation has a new preference for learning.
 Opposed to the traditional classroom environment, they prefer to learn through experience.
 Therefore online learning has become more accessible and acceptable.
-Something employers should recognise, encourage and cater for.
+Something employers should recognise, encourage, and cater for.
 Find new angles, ways to challenge competences, and new avenues to expand people’s minds.